ekeleze/ChaOS/SECURITY.md

 ## Supported versions

-Here's a list of all the supported and unsupported releases of ChaOS:
+Here's a list of all the supported releases of ChaOS:

 | Version  | Supported              | Support ends | Download availability |
 | -------- | ---------------------- | ------------ | --------------------- |